-Drawing on research from a wide range of contributors, this report describes the pressing need for additional airport capacity in the South East of England.
-Indeed, the announcement of the Government's support for a third runway at Heathrow confirms this view.
-A public consultation will now commence, with MPs voting on the Government's decision in the winter of 2017-18.
-As such, the new runway at Heathrow is not likely to be operational until at least 20301 and may be subject to further delays due to the complexity of such a project, its controversial nature, and potential legal challenges.
+A further consultation on the revised draft Airports National Policy Statement was launched on 24 October and will end on 19 December 2017.
+MPs are due to vote on the Government's decision to support the third Heathrow runway in 2018.
+As such, a new runway at Heathrow is not likely to be operational until at least 20301 and may be subject to further delays due to the complexity of such a project, its controversial nature, and potential legal challenges.

-UK airport infrastructure
+UK airport capacity

-The aviation sector is of vital importance to the UK, contributing £52 billion (3.4%) to UK GDP and supporting 961,000 jobs (Oxford Economics, 2015, p.
+The aviation sector is of vital importance to the UK, contributing $\pounds 52$ billion (3.4%) to UK GDP and supporting 961,000 jobs (Oxford Economics, 2015, p.
 4).
 In 2014, the total value of tradable goods carried through UK airports exceeded £140 billion (Airports Commission, 2015, p.
 73).
 The importance of air travel is forecast to continue to grow, with 50% more flights in 2035 than there were in 2012, from around 9 million per year to 14.4 million (Eurocontrol, 2013).
 The freighter fleet is set to more than double over the next 20 years (Boeing, 2014).

-However, airport capacity is a problem not just in the UK but also in Europe, where capacity is forecast to increase by 17% to 2035 but leave a shortfall of around nine runways' worth of capacity (Eurocontrol, 2013).
-By 2035, European airports will be unable to accommodate around two million flights due to capacity shortages leading to a loss of between 434,000 and 818,000 jobs and between €28 billion and 52 billion in GDP (EC, 2015).
+However, airport capacity is a problem not just in the UK but also in Europe, where capacity is forecast to increase by 17% by 2035 leaving a shortfall of around nine runways' worth of capacity (Eurocontrol, 2013).
+By 2035, European airports will be unable to accommodate around two million flights due to capacity shortages leading to a loss of between 434,000 and 818,000 jobs and between €28 billion and €52 billion in EU GDP (EC, 2015).
+At the end of November 2017, airfreight in Europe reached capacity, which has led to an increase in prices and delays2 Heathrow Airport also reported severe congestion, with trucks queuing and some being turned away3.